Temporomandibular Disorders (TMD)

 There are two basic types of TMD: Myogenous TMD (muscle generated pain) and Arthrogenous TMD (jaw join generated pain).

 Causes for TMD are unclear as TMD usually involves more than a single symptom and rarely has a single cause.
-TMD is believed to result from several factors acting together including jaw injuries (trauma) and joint disease (arthritis).
-Tooth clenching and grinding (bruxism), and head and neck muscle tension, while not scientifically proven to be causes of TMD, may perpetuate TMD symptoms.
+TMD is believed to result from several factors acting together including jaw injuries (trauma), and joint disease (arthritis).
+Tooth clenching and grinding (bruxism) and head and neck muscle tension, while not scientifically proven to be a cause of a TMD, may perpetuate MD symptoms.
 It is important for the TMD patient to understand that the disorder can be chronic in nature and highly dependent upon multiple factors including emotional stability.